 Thanks to Ford Authority, these updated spy shots show the same basic truck we saw before.
 The same dummy tailpipe, the same standard F-150 grille, headlights, taillights, and other exterior elements, and the same front-mounted charging port.
 All in all, the only thing of note from this batch of spy shots is the independent rear suspension.
 Ditching the solid rear axle that has been the go-to rear suspension set up for trucks is a big move, and it certainly could change the whole feel of the F-series if it is adopted en masse.

 As opposed to a solid rear axle, an independent rear suspension will noticeably smoothen out the driving experience.
 When coupled with an electric powerplant, which not only is smooth and predictable in its own right but entirely silent, the F-150 EV could have an entirely different feel overall.
 Instead of being a rough and grumbling powerhouse, the electric F-150 will probably feel like it's gliding by comparison.

-Additionally, this preview of an F series truck with independent rear suspension might indicate that the next generation of gas and diesel powered trucks will have the same setup.
+Additionally, this preview of an F-series truck with independent rear suspension might indicate that the next generation of gas and diesel-powered trucks will have the same setup.
 Given the news that the Raptor is being given a 700hp supercharged V8 (the same one used in the Shelby GT500), it seems like Ford is pivoting towards a new generation of F-series trucks.
 A Raptor with such a tremendous amount of power is the perfect send-off for the current generation of F-series trucks.
-That being said, it seems reasonable to believe that Ford would incorporate the F-150 EV in with the next generation of F-150's.
+It seems reasonable to believe that Ford would incorporate the F-150 EV in with the next generation of F-150's.
 If that is the case, then it stands to reason that the IRS set up that we can see in these spy shots will be used across the entire line of trucks.